impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-content.md

  - Column #4 is the line number in the file, and
  - Column #5 is the actual line of code itself.

-The code I'm trying to research is on [line 23 of the file](https://github.com/rbenv/rbenv/blob/master/libexec/rbenv#L23), so I scan down to the right line number based on the values in column #4, and I see the following:
+The code I'm trying to research is on [line 23 of the file](https://github.com/rbenv/rbenv/blob/master/libexec/rbenv#L23){:target="_blank" rel="noopener"}, so I scan down to the right line number based on the values in column #4, and I see the following:

 ```
 6e02b944 (Mislav Marohnić   2015-10-26 15:53:20 +0100  23) if enable -f "${BASH_SOURCE%/*}"/../libexec/rbenv-realpath.dylib realpath 2>/dev/null; then